trexrush/TimeSpace/README.md

-Speedcubing Tracker (name WIP) is a web-based replacement for the PB excel sheet that many people use to track their Cubing Personal Bests.
-It supports both WCA and Non-WCA events, and can sync up to your WCA profile.
+TimeSpace is a web-based replacement for the PB excel sheet that many people use to track their Cubing Personal Bests.
+It supports both WCA and Non-WCA events.
+It will be able to sync up to your WCA profile.

-Since the web app is currently in development, planned features are - Saving to Google Drive and Local Storage so you can access and edit your records even when offline becoming a PWA (progressive web app) visually displaying your records
+Since the web app is currently in development, planned features are - Syncing to Google Drive so you can access and edit your records even when offline Becoming a PWA (progressive web app) visually displaying your records (graphs)

-Speedcubing Tracker (name WIP) is built with react, with NextJS, Typescript, and Sass.
+TimeSpace is built with react, with NextJS, Typescript, and Sass.

 ## Opening in localhost